PwnJustRight/CSD3120-TP-05/README.md

 ## How to play

 **Goal of the game**
-- Learn to create real life molecules using a combination of Hydrogen, Oxygen and Carbon atoms
+- Learn to create real life molecules using a combination of Hydrogen, Oxygen and Carbon atoms.
-- Use the gun tp fire atoms and molecules at the zombies
+- Use the gun to fire the combined molecules at the zombies.

 **Creating the atoms**
-- Use the **grab action button** on the "H", "C", "O" buttons on the chalkboard to create the Hydrogen, Carbon and Oxygen atoms respectively
+- Use the **grab action button** on the "H", "C", "O" buttons on the chalkboard to create the Hydrogen, Carbon and Oxygen atoms respectively.

 **Creating the molecules**
-- Bring an atom toward the circular indicators on the chalkboard to prime them for combining
+- Bring an atom toward the circular indicators on the chalkboard to prime them for combining.
-- Use the **grab action button** on the "Create" button on the chalkboard to create the corresponding molecule from the combination of atoms
+- Use the **grab action button** on the "Create" button on the chalkboard to create the corresponding molecule from the combination of atoms.

 **Other chalkboard interactions**
 - "Change scene" button progresses the game to a different, more difficult scene with more zombies.

 **Gun interactions**
-- Use the grab action button when hovering over the gun to snap the gun into your hand
+- Use the grab action button when hovering over the gun to snap the gun into your hand.
-- Aim the gun by moving your controller around
+- Aim the gun by moving your controller around.
+Orientating of the gun barrel can also be done by grabbing the front of the gun with second controller.
-- Use the **right trigger button** to fire the gun
+- Use the **right trigger button** to fire the gun.
-- You can only have 1 atom or molecule loaded at a time
+- You can only have 1 molecule type loaded at a time, but it can be replaced by inserting another molecule into the gun.

 **Loading the gun**
-- Grab an atom or molecule and bring it to the gun's lower barrel area, indicated with a highlighted zone.
-This will automatically load the gun with the atom or molecule
+- Grab a molecule and bring it to the gun's lower barrel area, indicated with a highlighted zone.
+This will automatically load the gun with the molecule.

 **Zombie interactions**
-- Molecules destroy zombies on contact if they are weak to it
+- Molecules destroy zombies on contact if they are weak to it.
-- Zombies will have an indication above their heads for what they are weak towards
+- Zombies will have an indication above their heads for what they are weak towards.

 **Molecule interactions**
 The following molecules that can be created using the chalkboard are as follows: